 - Add only 2-3 total drops of essential oil at a time to the hot water.

 - Close your eyes as you lean over the water.
 The vapors are very strong.

 - Wrap a big towel around the bowl and you head, shoulder and hands.
 Apply pressure to the pressure points of the sinus area and the back of the neck at the base of the cranium.

 One drop of lavender oil in your palm with a couple of drops of a base oil like olive or argan oil can be applied to the temples and back of neck at hairline (up under the occipital ridge) to relieve headache.
 Massaging the trapezius muscles helps release the tension that is often created by headaches.

 8. Belly rubs

 Belly rubs can melt down and relieve headaches.
 After 10 to 15 minutes of a soothing belly rub, I have actually felt the pain of a headache melt away.

-- Make a blend with 15-20 drops of Organic Golden Jojoba Oil.
-Then add 1 drop each of pure Lavender and Peppermint Essential Oils.
+- Make a blend with 15-20 drops of Jojoba oil.
+Then add 1 drop each of pure lavender, peppermint and lemon essential oils.

 - Apply the blend to your nose, temples, back of neck and shoulders with a slow and gentle touch.

 - Rub the whole abdominal area with a slow clockwise circular motion.